hyvor/hyvor-internal/README.md

 ### Configuration

-The following environment variables are supported:
+The following environment variables are supported.
+See `config.php` for configuration options.
+Environment variables should be set in the `.env` file.

 <table>
     <tr>